McCarthy rejects Senate spending bill while scrambling for a House plan that averts a shutdown

 The Senate is working toward passage of a bipartisan measure that would fund the government until Nov.
 17 as longer-term negotiations continue, while also providing $6 billion for Ukraine and $6 billion for U.S. disaster relief.

-“Put your money on me; we’re going to get this done,” he said in a CNBC interview.
-“I think we can work through the weekend.
-I think we can figure this out.”

-Lawmakers were already weary from days of late-night negotiating.
-The strain was evident at McCarthy’s closed-door meeting with Republicans Thursday morning, which was marked by a tense exchange between the speaker and Rep. Matt Gaetz, R-Fla., according to those in the room.
+Lawmakers, already weary from days of late-night negotiating, showed signs of strain at McCarthy’s closed-door meeting with Republicans Thursday morning.
+It was marked by a tense exchange between the speaker and Rep. Matt Gaetz, R-Fla., according to those in the room.

 Gaetz, who has taunted McCarthy for weeks with threats to oust him from his post, confronted the speaker about conservative online influencers being paid to post negative things about him.
 McCarthy shot back that he wouldn’t waste his time on something like that, Gaetz told reporters as he exited the meeting.